-We are currently obtaining views and feedback from the community through a series of consultation events, live chat sessions and meetings with key stakeholders in the local area.
-This exercise will inform a planning application which is targeted for submission in Spring 2021.
-If these proposals are approved, there would then be a further technical design period leading up to when construction starts in Spring 2022, with completion of the first new homes in mid-2024.
+We are currently obtaining views and feedback from the community through this series of consultation events, live chat sessions and meetings with key stakeholders in the local area.
+This exercise will inform the preparation of a planning application which is targeted for submission in late Summer 2021.
+If these proposals are approved, there would then be a further technical design period leading up to a target construction starts by Summer 2022, with completion of the first new homes in mid-2024.

 How are you funding the New Homes programme?